If your student needs access to their phone for medical accommodations, contact the school administration.

 When pouches are distributed each year, each one will be numerically assigned to a student.
 School staff will record the pouch assignments, but students will be personally responsible for their pouch for the duration of the school year and keep their pouch with them at all times during the school day.

-We do not have individual portable unlocks for each teacher.
-There will be designated locations for the portable stations.
+No. While we do not have individual portable unlocks for each teacher, there will be designated locations for unlocking pouches.